grownseed/haibu-ishiki/README.md

 Wrapper for [Haibu](https://github.com/nodejitsu/haibu) and [Http-Proxy](https://github.com/nodejitsu/node-http-proxy)

+Please refer to [Hachi](https://github.com/grownseed/hachi) for a simple API client module and command line tool.

 ## What does it do?

 It makes running a Node deployment server as painless as possible.
 It is currently aimed at people with single-server